-The community uses parks for a variety of purposes ranging from organized activities to passive uses and are enjoyed by a wide range of ages that have different needs and priorities.
-The pandemic also created a shift in the way the community uses parks and open space.
-Parks provided a safe space to get outdoors while social distancing, and the general appreciation of parks and open spaces increased.
+The community uses parks for a variety of purposes ranging from organized activities to passive and unstructured play, and parks are enjoyed by people of all ages that have different needs and priorities.
+The pandemic created a shift in the way the community uses parks and open space.
+Parks provided a safe space for people to be outdoors while social distancing, and the general appreciation of parks and open spaces increased.
 Due to State and County COVID-19 restrictions, youth sports and other organized use of parks ceased for a period of time.
-As these activities returned, the community questioned how use of parks and athletic fields are prioritized as well as the times these sports organizations have access compared to general community access.
+As these activities returned, the community questioned how use of parks and athletic fields is prioritized as well as the times these sports organizations have access compared to general community access.
 Similarly, during COVID-19 restrictions, recreation programming was modified to provide remote programming.
-As restrictions eased, many popular programs returned with high demand, and a review of programming will assess if changes are needed to the current available options.
+As restrictions eased, many popular programs returned with high demand, and a review of programming will show if changes are needed to the current options.

-Through the development of the Plan, City staff and the consultant team will work together to create a clear vision and action plan to meet the wide range of needs and desires of the community related to parks and recreation while incorporating themes of equity, inclusion, sustainability, accessibility, and livability.
+The Plan will be developed together with the community, City staff, and a consultant team to create a clear vision and action plan to meet the wide range of needs and desires of the community related to parks and recreation while incorporating themes of social equity, inclusion, sustainability, accessibility, and livability.

-Proposed Elements of the Plan
+Proposed Key Elements of the Plan

 The following are key elements of the proposed Plan.
-The Analysis section of this memorandum includes the specific proposed scope of work for the Request for Proposals (RFP) to select consultant services to develop the Plan.
+The Analysis section of this Study Session memorandum includes the specific proposed scope of work for the Request for Proposals (RFP) to select consultant services to develop the Plan.